Q&A: Dr. Daniel Peterson Discusses His Courses on Microscopy and Stereology

 How far do participants come to take your course?

 One of the enjoyable parts of the course is the understanding of the global nature of science.
-We have had participants from Sweden, Germany, Spain, Poland, Italy, Switzerland, France, the United Kingdom, Israel, South Africa, India, China, Japan, Australia, New Zealand, Chile, Argentina, Brazil, Colombia, Peru, Mexico, and Canada—the list goes on.
+We have had participants from Sweden, Germany, Spain, Poland, Italy, Switzerland, France, the United Kingdom, Israel, South Africa, India, Japan, Australia, New Zealand, Chile, Argentina, Brazil, Colombia, Peru, Mexico, and Canada—the list goes on.
 In some cases, more than half of the participants come from institutions outside the USA.
 In one course, we had a large group of Spanish-speakers from Spain, Puerto Rico, Mexico, and Argentina and I think about half of that session was conducted in Spanish.

 What kind of response do you get from the students after they complete the workshop?